teufelaudio/code-katas/README.md

 rewrite works.
 In karate, where the aim is to learn to spar or fight, most of a student’s time is spent learning and refining basic moves.
 These are katas.

-Katas exists to help developers get the same benefits as practicing in any other profession.
+Katas exist to help developers get the same benefits as practicing in any other profession.
 There are simple, artificial exercises that let you experiment and learn without the pressure of a production environment.

 There are no right or wrong answers in any software kata: the benefit comes from the process, not from the result.

-You can find a lot of katas-ideas here: https://github.com/gamontal/awesome-katas
+- You can find a lot of ideas for katas here: [Awesome Katas](https://github.com/gamontal/awesome-katas).
+- Read more about creating learning opportunities: [Update your team to be more extreme](https://chemaclass.com/blog/update-your-team-to-be-more-extreme/).

 ## How to work with it?